oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 #### WIT options overview

-The WebLogic Image Tool (WIT) `create`, `update`, or `rebase` commands supply three different ways to generate a custom WebLogic Server install image from a base OS image (optionally with WebLogic patches).
+The WebLogic Image Tool (WIT) `create`, `update`, or `rebase` commands supply three different ways to generate a custom WebLogic Server installation image from a base OS image (optionally with WebLogic patches).

-In addition, the WIT `createAuxImage` command supports creating auxiliary images which do _not_ contain a WebLogic Server install, and instead solely contain WebLogic Deploy Tool binary, model, or archive files;
+In addition, the WIT `createAuxImage` command supports creating auxiliary images which do _not_ contain a WebLogic Server install, and instead solely contain the WebLogic Deploy Tool binary, model, or archive files;
 this option is designed for the Model in Image use case.

 Finally, you can use the WIT `inspect` command to inspect images.